 I agree to abide by the rules and conditions of the Event, including those instructions in any literature or verbal or written form.

-I agree to abide by all the conditions of the Event Management Plan, Risk Management Plan and The Emergency Response Plan which will be made available to me at registration.
+I agree to abide by all the conditions of the Event Management Plan, Risk Management Plan and The Emergency Response Plan which will be made available to me at Event Headquarters.

 I agree to abide by legislation applicable for the Event, including marine safety regulations, workplace health and safety legislation, fisheries legislation.